Crowvics/Crowvics.github.io/soc-level-1/cyber-defence-frameworks/index.md

 ---
 layout: default
-title: Cyber Defense Frameworks
+title: Cyber Defence Frameworks
 ---

-# Cyber Defense Frameworks
+# Cyber Defence Frameworks

 This section introduces key cybersecurity frameworks and models used to understand, detect, and mitigate adversary behavior.
 Each subtopic provides a different perspective on how analysts and organizations can approach cyber defense.